bckohan/django-enum/README.md

 ## Flag Support

-``FlagEnum`` types are also seamlessly supported!
+[Flag](https://docs.python.org/3/library/enum.html#enum.Flag) types are also seamlessly supported!
 This allows a database column to behave like a bit mask and is an alternative to multiple boolean columns.
 There are mostly positive performance implications for using a bit mask instead of booleans depending on the size of the bit mask and the types of queries you will run against it.
 For bit masks more than a few bits long the size reduction both speeds up queries and reduces the required storage space.
 See the documentation for [discussion and benchmarks]().

 ```python